funkhaus/fuxt/README.md

 ## Menus

-Stackhaus has built in SSR friendly menus.
+Fuxt has built in SSR friendly menus.
 To use them, you first need to define menu locations in WordPress.
-This can be done in the `/functions/theme-config.php` file in the `stackhaus-backend` WordPress theme.
+This can be done in the `/functions/theme-config.php` file in the `fuxt-backend` WordPress theme.
 We have some boilerplate code in the `register_custom_nav_menus()` function.

 1. Define menu locations in your WordPress theme in `functions/theme-config.php`.
 1. Assign menus to those menu-locations in the WordPress dashboard.